Montevideo

 FAQ: where to stay in Montevideo

-Which neighbourhood for families?
+Which area suits families?

-Do you need a car in Montevideo?
+Do I need a car in Montevideo?

 How much does a hotel night cost in Montevideo?